 Read this review of the French Family Meal Traditions lunch at the Epcot Food and Wine Festival to see what it’s like before you book this special event!

 We just got back from a week-long foodie extravaganza in Walt Disney World for the Epcot Food & Wine Festival.
-We ate our way around the world, went to the Tequila Lunch in Mexico, the Party for the Senses, Star Wars & Starring Rolls in Hollywood Studios, and we checked out the newly renovated Disney Springs!
+We ate our way around the world, went to the Tequila Lunch in Mexico, the Party for the Senses, and we checked out the newly renovated Disney Springs!
 Every day was a blast!

 - Date: Select Fridays and Sundays during the festival

 - Price: $95 per Guest—plus tax, gratuity is included